MicrosoftDocs/cloud-adoption-framework/docs/ready/policy-management/enterprise-policy-as-code.md

 EPAC can be used to both deploy and manage Azure Landing Zone policies.
 Some reasons you may want to consider using EPAC to manage policy are:
 - You have unmanaged policies in an existing brownfield environment that you want to deploy in the new ALZ environment.
 [Export the existing policies](https://azure.github.io/enterprise-azure-policy-as-code/extract-existing-policy-resources/) and manage them with EPAC alongside the ALZ policy objects.
-- You have an Azure deployment that does not fully align to ALZ, for example, multiple management group structures for testing, nonconventional management group structure.
+- You have an Azure deployment that doesn't fully align to ALZ, for example, multiple management group structures for testing, nonconventional management group structure.
 The default assignment structure provided by other ALZ deployment methods may not fit your strategy.
 - A team that is not responsible for infrastructure deployment, for example, a security team may want to deploy and manage policies.
 - You require features from policy not available in the ALZ deployments, for example, policy exemptions and documentation.
 - Noncompliance reporting and remediation task management.